NucleusEngineering/hack-your-pipe/01_ingest_and_transform/11_challenge/README.md

 There should be an aggregation per 10 items purchased per user.

 The aggregated values should be written into your BigQuery table.

+Before you start coding replace the required variables in `config.py` so you can access them safely in `main.py`.

 <details><summary>Hint: Summing Aggregation</summary>